mdipietr0/wine-collector-api/README.md

 ## Planning and Development process:

-My planning process started by determining what resources I would need to build my app and what properties those resources would have.
-I also needed to determine the relationship between these resources.
-I modelled all of this using an entity- relationship diagram.

 For the development of this API I employed Test-Driven Development.
 My process was as follows: